cancel icon

 • 30 or above: obese

-BMI became popular because it’s quick, cheap, and it correlates reasonably well with total body fat across large groups of people.
+BMI became popular because it is quick, cheap, and correlates reasonably well with total body fat across large groups of people.
 However, a single number cannot tell you everything about your health.
 BMI does not show where your fat is stored (around your organs or under your skin), how much muscle you have, or how your individual body responds to weight.

 Body composition differences